๐ Using Fab Marketplace Assets

 - Free Monthly Content: Epic releases free assets each monthโclaim them to keep forever

-- Permanently Free Collection: Search "Free" in the marketplace
+- Permanently Free Collection: Filter by price "Free" on Fab

 - Sample Projects: Lyra, Valley of the Ancient, City Sample contain reusable assets

-- Megascans: Thousands of free photogrammetry assets via Quixel Bridge
+- Megascans: Thousands of free photogrammetry assets (3D scans, surfaces, vegetation), now hosted on Fab

 Figure: Multiple sources for Unreal Engine assets.